 If you suspect a problem in the delivery of your EAD:

 - First take any possible steps to determine whether the EAD has already been delivered to your address.
 Double check your stacks of mail and ask roommates, neighbors, the apartment complex manager, etc.

-- Call the USCIS customer service number and ask if your EAD was “returned undeliverable,” meaning sent back to USCIS.
+- Check your Case Status Online to see if there is an update regarding the status of your EAD.
+If not, call the USCIS customer service number and ask if your EAD was “returned undeliverable,” meaning sent back to USCIS.
 Keep detailed records of your conversation with the customer service agent, including the date you called, any number the agent gave you, and the advice you were given.

 - Email email@example.com with a detailed account of the situation and steps you have already taken, including notes from your conversation with USCIS customer service.
 An advisor will respond with advice.

 Please be aware there is usually little, if anything, the International Center can do to intervene in cases of an EAD not delivered.
 You may ultimately need to apply for a replacement of the lost card and pay the fee again.

 If your EAD was returned undeliverable or lost in the mail, you can expect significant delay in obtaining the card.
 If you have a job offer, you may wish to speak with your employer regarding beginning employment with the receipt notice from a pending replacement EAD application with USCIS.
 Current I-9 employment verification policy allows individuals to begin employment with the receipt notice for the replacement application, noting that the original EAD must be presented to your employer within 90 days of presenting the receipt.